 Ride.
 Power-Up.
 Win.

-Town of Trials™ is a game about riding cool vehicles, collecting power-ups, and competing against up to 15 other players.
+Town of Trials™ is a game about riding cool vehicles, collecting power-ups, and competing online against players around the world!

 Hello all!
 Leaves are falling, sweaters are out of the closet, pumpkin spice is infiltrating everything… and work on Town of Trials is ongoing!
 There’s been a few developments.